aksxmtvnty9/automobile-news-twitter-bot/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software

 1) Node js:

 ### Installing

-After installing react on your computer, open it using terminal and install the dependencies needed.
+After installing NodeJs on your computer, open it using terminal and install the dependencies needed.

 ```
 npm install